 Paradise Seafood in Florida is amazing.
 You can design your own platters and they deliver it right to your door.
 We relished this tower when we took a trip to visit Kurt’s parents.

+This incredible seafood tower is almost as big as me!
 As I’ve mentioned before, I love seafood.
 It’s as if it was perfectly made to suit the light, citrusy flavors of Oceano’s Chardonnay and the fruity, aromatic flavors of my Pinot Noir.
 No matter how you design your seafood tower, Oceano has the perfect, flavorful fit for your creation.
-Follow us on Instagram and Facebook for more ideas on pairing our wines with different foods and occasions.